 She is also typically seen with servants and / or her dog, all of which make her out to be a powerful, rich authority figure.
 By contrast, the hero's helpfulness with the dog seems to suggest he is good natured, and a potential good father - it is common in advertisements for men with dogs to be coded as father figures.

 Secondly, it can be seen as an allegory of gay life.
-The prison represents the modern world, and its persecution of homosexuals.
+The prison represents the modern world, and its persecution of gays.
 First he finds love as part of a partnership, and then the two of them escape the prison, representing society's oppression, entirely.
 Such an interpretation is certainly suggested by the relationship in the film, especially the way the two hold each other during the escape, and the loving look they exchange when they finally break free.
 This whole relationship is the most successful couple in all of Bresson.
 It is not stopped by the priest's vow of celibacy and early death, as in Diary of a Country Priest.
 The lyrical ride with the young motorcyclist in that film conveys all that the priest is losing out on, in his giving up earthly relationships.
 At least, this is presented as tragic.
 In Pickpocket, the hero's descent in the nether world of crime is also filmed to suggest his entry into the gay underworld.
 It is presented as evil and sin.
 Salvation comes to the hero at the end of the film, when he is made to accept a relationship with a woman.
 I hated this.
 It is a big lie, and Bresson buying into this causes much of the despair found in his later work.

 I think the dramatic style in Bresson conveys this powerfully.
-Whatever Bresson might nave said about this in interviews, it is not "non-acting".
+Whatever Bresson might have said about this in interviews, it is not "non-acting".
 Instead, it seems a way to convey that the characters have a fierce mental life.

 Many heroes of prose detective fiction have such a "thinking" personality.
 Was it Andrew Sarris who said that Sherlock Holmes was literature's chief symbol of reason?
 One also gets it in science fiction heroes - see Adam Strange, who was contemporaneous with much Bresson.
 He was designed as a "thinking man's hero".